 "For the chimes at midnight.
 Any moment now, I should think."

 "It seems an awfully obvious moral, even if it is well timed."
-He chuckled
+He chuckled.

-"I didn't script the thing," he said, "and I've used up all my morals, Fred.
-I just want to enjoy the spectacle.
+"I didn't script the thing," he said, "and I've used up all my morals, enjoy the spectacle.
 Things can be interesting in themselves."